HongfaZhao/hello-world/test.md

 The 'data' folder should contain the kinematics data and video, and the features extreated by DCED-Net or others network should be copy to here finally.

+The 'wavelet' floder is the wavelet filtering and denoising

 # md练习